mrmonches/IM289_DetectiveGame/Assets/README.txt

 READ ME for Black & Red
 Vertical Slice
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
+Esc to close.
+R to restart current scene.
 Move around using Q&E Keys
 Use WASD on the Murderboard to move your camera
 Click on the Typewriter to access it.
 Nothing else on the desk is interactable.